Moja-afk/searx/README.rst

 However, we believe that the users of searx must come first, not the software.
 We are willing to compromise on the lack of issue reports to avoid violating the privacy of users.

-Furthermore, SearxNG is under heavy refactoring and dependencies are constantly updated, even if it is unnecessary.
-It increases the risk of introducing regressions.
-In searx we strive for stability, rather than moving fast and breaking things.

-Is searx for me?
-################

-Are you privacy conscious user?
-Then yes.

-In searx we decided to double down on being privacy respecting.
-We are picking engine changes from SearxNG, but we are not implementing engine detailed monitoring and not adding a new UI that relies on Javascript.

-If you are willing to give up some privacy respecting features, we encourage you to adopt SearxNG.
-Searx is targeted for privacy conscious users who run their instances locally, instead of using public instances.

-Why should I use SearxNG?
-#########################

-SearxNG has rolling releases, dependencies updated more frequently, and engines are fixed faster.
-It is easy to set up your own public instance, and monitor its performance and metrics.
-It is simple to maintain as an instance administrator.

-As a user, it provides a prettier user interface and nicer experience.